ordina-jworks/ordina-jworks.github.io/_posts/2017-12-20-Virtual-Reality.md

 <br/>
-The great thing about AR is that any recent smartphone is capable running AR applications.
+The great thing about AR is that any recent smartphone is capable of running AR applications.
 Many AR apps only need a camera to work.
-While specialized depth sensing sensors exist, they are not as widespread and used more in specialized industries.
+While specialized depth sensing sensors exist, they are not as widespread and are used more in specialized industries.

 ### Mixed Reality
 Mixed reality takes the best parts of both virtual and augmented reality.
 What makes mixed reality special is that it understands the environment, it can interact with and respond to changes or events happening in the real world.
-Hardware that supports MR take the form of glasses and headsets with cameras and other sensors.
+Hardware that supports MR takes the form of glasses and headsets with cameras and other sensors.
 These sensors are used to map the physical 3D space so the virtual objects know where they are situated and know what is in the real world.
 This is where you get the holographic experiences, even tough they aren't real holograms, they look and feel exactly as you would expect them to.